timonback/Scalable-Computing/README.md

 db.articles.find()
 db.ratings.find()

-## Compile docker images
+## Compile docker images (images are on hub.docker.com and tryed to keep up to date)
-sbt compile (only first time to get the sources) sbt docker:publishLocal or sbt docker:publish
+sbt compile (only first time to get the sources) sbt docker:publishLocal